High Court of Australia: Pre-establishment

 Following Earl Grey's 1846 proposal to federate the colonies, an 1849 report from the Privy Council suggested a national court be created.
 In 1856, the Governor of South Australia, Richard MacDonnell, suggested to the Government of South Australia that they consider establishing a court to hear appeals from the Supreme Courts in each colony.
 In 1860 the South Australian Parliament passed legislation encouraging MacDonnell to put the idea to the other colonies.
 However, only Victoria considered the proposal.

-At a Melbourne inter-colonial conference held in 1870, the idea of an inter-colonial court was against raised.
-A Royal Commission was established in Victoria to investigate options for establishing such a court, and a draft bill was put forward.
+At a Melbourne inter-colonial conference held in 1870, the idea of an inter-colonial court was again raised.
+A royal commission was established in Victoria to investigate options for establishing such a court, and a draft bill was put forward.
 This draft bill, however, completely excluded appeals to the Privy Council, causing a reaction in London which prevented any serious attempt to implement the bill through the British Imperial Parliament.

-Another draft bill was proposed in 1880 for the establishment of an Australasian Court of Appeal.
-The proposed court would consist of one judge from each of the colonial Supreme Courts, who would serve one-year terms.
+Another draft bill was proposed in 1880 for the establishment of an Australasian court of appeal.
+The proposed court would consist of one judge from each of the colonial supreme courts, who would serve one-year terms.
 However, the proposed court allowed for appeals to the Privy Council, which was disliked by some of the colonies, and the bill was abandoned.

 Constitutional conventions

-The idea of a federal Supreme Court was raised during the Constitutional Conventions of the 1890s.
-A proposal for a Supreme Court of Australia was included in an 1891 draft.
-It was proposed to enable the court to hear appeals from the State Supreme courts, with appeals to the Privy Council only occurring on assent from the British monarch.
+The idea of a federal supreme court was raised during the Constitutional Conventions of the 1890s.
+A proposal for a supreme court of Australia was included in an 1891 draft.
+It was proposed to enable the court to hear appeals from the state supreme courts, with appeals to the Privy Council only occurring on assent from the British monarch.
 It was proposed that the Privy Council be prevented from hearing appeals on constitutional matters.

 This draft was largely the work of Sir Samuel Griffith, then the Premier of Queensland.
-The Attorney-General of Tasmania Andrew Inglis Clark also contributed to the constitution's judicial clauses.
+The attorney-general of Tasmania Andrew Inglis Clark also contributed to the constitution's judicial clauses.
 Clark's most significant contribution was to give the court its own constitutional authority, ensuring a separation of powers.
 The original formulation of Griffith, Barton and Kingston provided only that the parliament could establish a court.

 The draft was later amended at various conventions.
-In Adelaide the court's proposed name was changed to be the 'High Court of Australia'.
+In Adelaide the court's proposed name was changed to be the "High Court of Australia".

 Many people opposed the idea of the new court completely replacing the Privy Council.
-Commercial interests, particularly subsidiaries of British companies preferred to operate under the unified jurisdiction of the British courts, and petitioned the conventions to that effect.
-Others argued that Australian judges were of a poorer quality than those of the English, and than the inevitable divergence in law that would occur without the oversight of the Privy Council; would put the legal system at risk.
+Commercial interests, particularly subsidiaries of British companies, preferred to operate under the unified jurisdiction of the British courts, and petitioned the conventions to that effect.
+Others argued that Australian judges were of a poorer quality than British, and that the inevitable divergence in law that would occur without the oversight of the Privy Council would put the legal system at risk.